 Additionally, our Supplier Code of Conduct outlines our minimum standards for all suppliers globally and establishes our expectations for suppliers on human rights.
-This includes a prohibition on child labor, forced labor, and human trafficking, as well as compliance with applicable labor and ethical standards.
-The Supplier Code of Conduct is explicitly aligned with our Global Standards of Business Conduct, Human Rights Policy, and applicable laws and regulations, and forms an integral part of all supplier contracts.
+It is explicitly aligned with our Global Standards of Business Conduct, Human Rights Policy, and applicable laws and regulations, and forms an integral part of all supplier contracts.
 It is based on the UN Guiding Principles on Business and Human Rights (UNGPs), the ILO Declaration on Fundamental Principles and Rights at Work, and the Ten Principles of the UN Global Compact.